Table of Contents

 The final step you can take is to bring your neighbor to court.
 This should be the last option after you try to talk it out or sell them your land because it’s the most complex and time-consuming option.
 But you may have no choice if your neighbor refuses to work with you to fix the situation.
 The court will review the evidence and either grant a prescriptive easement or order your neighbor to remove their belongings from your property.
 So even if you do bring them to court, there are no guarantees they’ll act in your favor.

 Keep in mind that encroachment is different from an easement.
-An easement occurs when someone is granted the right to use the property of another for a specified purpose.
+An easement occurs when someone is granted the right to use another person's property for a specified purpose.

-For instance, if your property is blocking your neighbor from accessing a road or other important feature, the court may grant an easement so that your property ownership does not inhibit the natural enjoyment of their land.
+For instance, if your property is blocking your neighbor's access to a road or other important feature, the court may grant an easement so that your property ownership does not inhibit their natural enjoyment of the land.

 An encroachment is when someone does not have express permission to access the ground but does so anyway.
 So, they’re essentially the polar opposite.
 Be sure to understand the difference and check for any easements if you suspect your neighbor is guilty of encroachment.

-Encroachment is more common than you may think, although it’s often a problem that can be easily fixed.
+Encroachment in real estate is more common than you may think, although it’s often a problem that can be easily fixed.
 If you notice an instance of encroachment that inhibits your ability to enjoy your property in the highest capacity, you should address it as soon as possible and work with your neighbor to find a reasonable solution.
+It's typically best to resolve encroachments before selling a house, but if you are unable to, you can still sell a property with an encroachment as long as you disclose it to the buyer.